Uncommon First Aid Items We Should All Have

 Sam Soft Splint

-Matt reminded me about having a few bendable soft splints available for broken, arms, etc. Sam Soft Splints
+Matt reminded me about having a few bendable soft splints available for broken arms, etc. Sam Soft Splints.
+This is a short-term solution until you can see your healthcare provider for professional treatment.

 Hand Sanitizer

-Well, it might not seem as uncommon in today’s world because of the very frequent use of this item right now, but hand sanitizer is an excellent item to add to your first-aid kit.
+Well, it might not seem as uncommon in today’s world because of the widespread use of this item, but hand sanitizer is an excellent addition to your first-aid kit.
 While most people wouldn’t think to put it in the kit, it’s great to have access to it because it kills germs and bacteria on the spot.

 Scissors

 Always have a good pair of scissors in your first aid kit.
-You may want to consider scissors that are sharper than the safety scissors often found in kits.
-The safety scissors typically aren’t as sharp as you might need when dealing with an emergency.
+You may consider sharper scissors than the safety ones often found in kits.
+The safety scissors typically aren’t as sharp as needed when dealing with an emergency.
 Trauma/Medical Shears

 There are a few good reasons to have scissors in your first aid kit.
 First, you may need to cut gauze and bandages to fit specific wounds.

-Second, if you need to make a tourniquet for an emergency, there’s a possibility that you’d need scissors to cut the fabric of a t-shirt or something else to make it.
+Second, if you need to make a tourniquet for an emergency, you may need scissors to cut the fabric of a T-shirt or some other material.
 Get yourself a good pair of sharp scissors to put to good use!

 To tie in with the scissors theme, I’d also suggest you consider buying a suture kit.
-Mark and I took a first aid class some years ago and they actually taught us how to sew up a wound.
+Mark and I took a first aid class some years ago, and they taught us how to sew up a wound.
 I think the instructor brought some pigskin for us to practice with.
-It was weird, but actually useful information we may need to put to use someday.
+It was weird, but it was useful information we may need to use someday.

 Duct Tape